 Creating games and apps is your dream, and Microsoft Imagine can make it a reality.
 Microsoft Imagine connects you with the tools and knowledge you need to create, code, and develop your ideas.
 So whether you're new to coding, studying it in school, or planning for your career, you can dream big, build creatively, and boldly bring your ideas to life.

-With our new free Azure offer, student developers can publish their own web apps to Azure and host them in the cloud.
-But if you’ve never deployed to the cloud before, that first step can be a big one.
+With our new free Azure offer, student developers can publish their own web apps to Azure and host them in the cloud, at no cost and with no credit card required.
+Students can take advantage of these great Azure services:

 In 2002, Dara Oladapo walked with his two older brothers to the local cybercafé in Ibadan, Nigeria.
 The three boys went to the café intending to open a joint email account.
 There, Dara’s brother taught him how to hold the mouse, click on the screen and navigate around Windows.